gbrlmza/lana-bechallenge-checkout/README.md

 Once again the internals of how the metrics interface is implemented are separated of the domain logic and we can create a Datadog implementation and use that implementation without touching the domain.

-In this case the metrics interface is the same app but could be an external library used by all apps to standardize how metrics are gathered.
+In this case the metrics interface is in the same app but could be an external library used by all apps to standardize how metrics are gathered.

 A `/ping` endpoint is available for instances health check.